 In this new season of your life, you may want to think about how you will do things differently in your next dating relationship.

-For the Christ-follower, we choose to follow God's Word, the Bible for how to treat people in life.
-And while the Bible does not have an Intro to Dating 101 section, we know that He desires people to treat each other with honesty, respect and honor.
+For the Christ-follower, we choose to follow God's Word, the Bible, for how to treat people in life.
+While the Bible does not have an Intro to Dating 101 section, we know that He desires people to treat each other with honesty, respect, and honor.

 We can look at the commands of living a holy life and apply them to all our relationships, including dating and marriage.
 The book of Ephesians lists a few: